csgray/CS372-Final/designPatterns.md

 [Source Making - Design Patterns](https://sourcemaking.com/design_patterns)

+## Adapter
+**Intent:** Change the interface of one class into the interface that clients expect to use.

+**Problem:** A valuable module's interface is incompatible with the existing system.

+**Applicability:** Use when it is possible to convert the client's outputs to the module's inputs through a wrapper.

+**Structure:** Client's call the methods on the wrapper class which then calls the original module.

+**Consequences:** It is possible to retrofit old or external modules to work with existing systems.

 ## Chain of Responsibility
 **Intent:** Create a chain of receivers then pass requests along the chain until an object handles it.